 What is the best way to perform the flush to reduce cost, risks and business interruption?

 While the broader, procedural subject of flushing goes well beyond the word-count limit of this column, let’s take a closer look at the fundamental question of when performing a flush is justified.
 When we understand the conditions that trigger the need for a flush, we are better equipped to answer the remaining questions on the list above.

-From my experience, the items listed in Table 1 are the most common reasons a flush is justified.
+From my experience, the items listed in below are the most common reasons a flush is justified.